-Of all the places I've fishing in the world, I'm proud to say my favourite is also my home.
-Northwest Ontario is a gorgeous spread of land with thousands of natural clean, clear lakes, rivers and streams that are hard to beat when it comes to fishing.
+Of all the places I've fished in the world, I'm proud to say my favourite is also my home.
+Northwest Ontario is a gorgeous spread of land with thousands of natural clean, clear lakes, rivers, and streams that are hard to beat when it comes to fishing.
 No matter what the season, Northern Ontario will capture any fisherman's attention, boasting amazing fisheries with trophy fish being common.
 Its fishing will rival any other sport fishing in the world.

 Renowned for its wide variety of species of fish, one, in particular, is highly acclaimed for fun on the fly rod—the popular smallmouth bass.
-It is a freshwater species in the sunfish family which is native to North America.
+It is a freshwater species in the sunfish family that is native to North America.
 Pound for pound this mighty fish can hit a fly like a heat-seeking missile.
 Their body shape makes them harder to fight—even the smaller ones can fool you into thinking you have a trophy on the line.
 My ultimate favourite is when they explode out of the water shaking their head when hooked.
 It amazes me every time—I never get tired of seeing that!!

 Smallmouth bass rank at the top of my list for an overall favourite sport fish.
 I suppose it's because it was the first fish I caught on the fly rod.
 Most of Northwest Ontario has excellent fly fishing for smallmouth bass with public access.
 But if you are looking for a drive-to or fly-in location, here are some of my recommendations: